-Yesterday was April Fool’s Day – a day when we had to be on our guard for crazy, wacky pranksters.
+When venturing into the exciting world of the internet, every day could become April Fool’s Day – and you have to be on our toes or else you might come out looking like the fool.
 As a serious marketer though, staying on your guard is nothing new.

 That’s why there are agencies out there ready to help out in times of need (as long as you have a budget, of course).
 The trouble is with so many agencies claiming to be digital experts, hiring the right one becomes another problem altogether.
 How can you tell if they know their stuff?

 When you hear one or more of the following statements you may be talking to a bad one: